hanspoo/b2b-starter/README.md

 # b2b-starter

-Prototipo operativo de proyecto multi empresas con bases de datos, ideal para un b2b.
-Moderno stack tecnológico.
+Working skeleton of multi ornanizacion project with a relational database, ideal for a b2b.
+Modern technological stack.
-Por simplicidad no hemos usado frameworks más elaborados como nextjs ni nestjs, sólo React y Express.
+For simplicity we have not used more elaborate frameworks such as nextjs or nestjs, only React and Express.

-Hemos preparado un video para ayudarte a instalar:
+We have prepared a video to help you install:

 https://www.youtube.com/watch?v=H3FVW_YogM8